yuly-sanchez/IntroSDE-Assignment1/README.md

 	}
 ```

-**Request 3:** A function that accepts id as parameter and prints the HealthProfile of the person with that id equals to 5
+**Request 3:** A function that accepts id as parameter and prints the HealthProfile of the person with id=5

 ```xpath
 	/people/person[@id=5]/healthprofile